LouisEastt/Slave2/Week 4/README.md

 ## Summary

 This week we continued to develop our skills in Processing.. focussing on importing image and type.
-It seems as though there are moment where I feel comfortable in Processing.. and then I have a mini fail and realise how little I know.
-It’s continually humbling and through problem solving to mitigate issues.. it can be extremely rewarding to get your code working.
+It seems as though there are moments where I feel comfortable in Processing.. and then I have a mini fail and realise how little I know.
+It’s continually humbling, problem solving to mitigate issues.. it can be extremely rewarding to get your code working.
 For some reason, I didn’t realise how easy it would be to import different typefaces and I’m starting to question what isn’t possible through Processing?

 What could my project look like..(now)? <br />